The 20 Best Drug Induced Dyskinesia Doctors Near Me in Washington, US

 Offers Telehealth

-Thomas Bird is a Neuromusculoskeletal Medicine specialist and a Neurologist in Seattle, Washington.
+Thomas Bird is a Neurologist practicing medicine in Seattle, Washington.
 Dr. Bird is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Dementia, Huntington Disease, Drug Induced Dyskinesia, and Alzheimer's Disease.
-Dr. Bird is currently accepting new patients.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Dementia, Huntington Disease, Drug Induced Dyskinesia, and Alzheimer's Disease.

 Distinguished in Drug Induced Dyskinesia